-- 1. Press the MENU hard-key on the radio faceplate. - 2.
-Touch the Rear VESTM soft-key to display the Rear VESTM Controls.
-If a channel list is displayed, press the HIDE LIST soft-key to display the Rear VESTM Controls screen.
+- 1. Press the MENU button on the radio faceplate. - 2.
+Press the Rear VESTM button on the touchscreen to display the Rear VESTM Controls.
+If a channel list is displayed, press the HIDE LIST button on the touch-screen to display the Rear VESTM Controls screen.

-3. Touch the 1 or 2 soft-key and then the DISC soft-key in the MEDIA column.
-To exit touch the back arrow at the top left of the screen.
+3. Press the 1 or 2 button on the touchscreen and then the DISC button on the touchscreen in the MEDIA column.
+To exit press the back arrow button at the top left of the screen.

-- To view a DVD on the radio press the RADIO/MEDIA hard-key, on the radio faceplate, then touch the DISC tab soft-key and then the VIEW VIDEO soft-key. - Viewing a DVD on the Touchscreen radio screen is not available in all states/provinces.
-If available, the vehicle must be stopped and the shift lever must be in the 4 PARK position for vehicles with an automatic transmission.
-In vehicles with a manual transmission the parking brake must be engaged. - Touching the screen on a Touchscreen radio while a DVD is playing brings up basic remote control functions for DVD play such as scene selection, Play, Pause, FF, RW, and Stop.
+- To view a DVD on the radio press the RADIO/MEDIA button on the radio faceplate, then press the DISC tab button on the touchscreen and then the VIEW VIDEO button on the touchscreen. - Viewing a DVD on the Touchscreen radio screen is not available in all states/provinces.
+If available, the vehicle must be stopped and the shift lever must be in the PARK position for vehicles with an automatic transmission.
+In vehicles with a manual transmission the parking brake must be engaged. - Pressing the screen on a Touchscreen radio while a DVD is playing brings up basic remote control functions for DVD play such as scene selection, Play, Pause, FF, RW, and Stop.
 Pressing the X in the upper corner will turn off the remote control screen functions.